-- 6) If parent/guardian is not available or if parent/guardian refuses to follow the recommendations of the IC member, the Division of Child Protection and Permanency (DCPP, formerly DYFS) shall be contacted.
-(See Appendix IX) - 7) Following the immediate crisis a faculty meeting will be called by the Principal at the earliest possible time to inform teachers of the event, offer them an opportunity to address their feelings and concerns, and to plan appropriate procedures for subsequent school days. - 8) A School Social Worker, School Psychologist or School Nurse will prepare and submit a Suicide Intervention Report to the Superintendent, Principal, Director of Special Services, and Intervention Committee (see Appendix II). - 9) The nurse will file an accident report. - 10) Procedures for student returning to school will then be followed.
+- The IC member will request consent of parent/guardian for a mental health evaluation.
+(Sée Appendix IX and Appendix XI). - 6) If parent/guardian is not available or if parent/guardian refuses to follow the recommendations of the IC member, the Division of Child Protection and Permanency (DCPP, formerly DYFS) shall be contacted.
+(See Appendix IX) - 7) Following the immediate crisis a faculty meeting will be called by the Principal at the earliest possible time to inform teachers of the event, offer them an opportunity to address their feelings and concerns, and to plan appropriate procedures for subsequent school days. - 8) A School Social Worker, School Psychologist or School Nurse will prepare and submit a Crisis/Suicide Intervention Report to the Superintendent, Principal, Director of Special Services, and intervention Committee (see Appendix II). - 9) The nurse will file an accident report. - 10) Procedures for student returning to school will then be followed.
 (See Section E).